Bible Truth for Everyday Life

 1. Memorize one verse each week.

+Look at the Bible verses to memorize above.
 Pick a verse to memorize each week.
-Write it on a notecard or piece of paper, or save it as the background on your phone.
+Write it on a notecard or piece of paper or save it as the background on your phone.
 The key is to put it where you will see it.

 Every week, I pick a new verse and write it using colorful markers.
 I hang it on the fridge, and our whole family works on memorizing it.
 I pull the sheet of paper off of the fridge during morning devotional time with the kids.
 By reviewing it every morning, they can generally repeat it by the end of the week.